The Greatest Yiddish Writer You Never Heard Of

 One of Dinezon’s most important books was Yosele, which exposed corporal punishment in Jewish elementary schools (cheders).
 The book was so persuasive that its influence created sweeping changes in those schools and made Dinezon a champion for Jewish children.

 Each story in Memories and Scenes is unique and powerful.
 Dinezon’s characters represent the duality of life in the Shtetl—common people attempting to reconcile a life of poverty and discrimination against traditional Jewish values and religious obligations.
 In one story, a town learns about inequality and poverty from someone they thought was a town drunk, although he was not.
 In another, a good-hearted young man is pursued relentlessly by the town yenta (matchmaker).
 An old man, ridiculed for teaching that everything can be explained with algebra, learns from a student that the beauty of nature is the ultimate way to explain life.
 Finally, an entire town is thrown into chaos over the behavior of a goat.

 Dinezon’s writing is touching and evocative; his characters are vivid and memorable.
 Like many Jewish authors of his time, Dinezon advocated for poor and exploited Jews who lived in Shtetl communities.
 In doing so, he displays the unique character of these physically disparate, but socially similar societies, while effectively adding to the quality of Yiddish literature.
 Friend and advisor to almost every major Jewish writer of his day, Dinezon is truly a giant in Yiddish literature.

 Charles S. Weinblatt was born in Toledo, Ohio, in 1952.
 He is a retired university administrator.
 Mr. Weinblatt is the author of published fiction and nonfiction.
-His biography appears in the and Wikipedia.
+His biography appears in the Marquis Who’s Who in America, Who’s Who in American Education, and Wikipedia.

 Memories and Scenes: Shtetl, Childhood, Writers.